-Big Utilities Try To Tilt Solar Energy Market In Their Favor
+Big utilities try to tilt solar energy market in their favor

 Solar power provides only about 1 percent of the country’s energy, but the industry is growing rapidly, with figures showing it employed 208,859 workers in 2015.
 That amounts to a 125 percent increase since 2010, according to the U.S. Department of Energy.

-But much of the growth has been in residential and commercial installation, including homes and stores.
-That could eventually raise costs and eat away at the business of the big utilities — in Indiana they are Duke Energy, Vectren and Indiana Michigan Power — which have a powerful voice and donate handsomely to the political campaigns of lawmakers.
+But much of the growth has come from homeowners or businesses taking advantage of its bill-lowering potential.
+That could eventually eat away at the business of the big utilities – in Indiana they are Duke Energy, Vectren and Indiana Michigan Power – which have a powerful voice and donate handsomely to the political campaigns of lawmakers.

-On Thursday, Indiana legislators will begin debating a proposed law that would eventually eliminate much of the financial benefit Indiana homeowners, businesses and even some churches currently reap harvesting the sun’s rays.
-It would tilt the market more in favor of the utilities, critics said.
+On Thursday, Indiana legislators started debate on a proposed law that in five years would eliminate much of the financial benefit Indiana homeowners, businesses and even some churches reap harvesting the sun’s rays.
+It would tilt the market in favor of the utilities, critics said.

-Republican state Sen. Brandt Hershman’s bill would sharply curtail the benefits of a practice called net metering for solar panel owners, which enables them to feed excess energy into the power grid in exchange for a credit on their bill.
+Republican state Sen. Brandt Hershman’s bill would overhaul a practice called “net metering,” which allows solar panel owners to feed excess energy into the power grid in exchange for a credit on their bill.

-An amendment he is proposing would end the current way of doing things within five years and lock in a substantially lower rate of reimbursement for solar panel owners — a move that solar advocates say would make it difficult to break even during the useful life of a solar panel.
-Hershman says that could change as the technology becomes more efficient.
+Hershman’s bill would lock in a substantially lower rate of reimbursement than what is currently guaranteed – a move that solar advocates say would make it difficult to break even during the useful life of a solar panel.

-The measure comes as investor-owned utilities across the U.S. are also looking to take advantage of the plunging costs of sun-generated power and carve out a share of the market for themselves.

 “I have nothing against solar.
-I’m simply trying to reset the marketplace,” said Hershman, who says solar panel owners are reimbursed at a rate that gives them an unfair advantage.
+I’m simply trying to reset the marketplace,” said Hershman, who says solar panel owners are reimbursed at too-generous of a rate.
+“In hard-dollar terms, there is a significant subsidy going on.”

-But critics say it amounts to the utilities muscling out the small companies, potentially threatening the 1,500 jobs the Solar Foundation estimated in 2015 that the industry had created in Indiana alone.
+But the measure comes as investor-owned utilities across the U.S. are also looking to take advantage of the plunging costs of sun-generated power and carve out a share of the market for themselves.
+And critics say the bill amounts to an effort by the utilities to muscle out the small companies, potentially threatening the 1,500 jobs the Solar Foundation estimated in 2015 that the industry had created in Indiana alone.

+Utilities are promoting an alternative to installing home solar panels called “community solar,” a model that involves customers agreeing to buy or lease solar panels from the utilities on large panel farms.

 “Utilities like solar if they can control those assets,” said Ryan Zaricki, who owns Whole Sun Designs, a solar panel installation company headquartered in Evansville.
 Zaricki, who employs five workers during busy months, said that if the bill passes “it means that, in the long term, I won’t have a business.”